bonsaicms/settings/README.md

 Settings::save('obj');
 ```

+# Settings and JSON-like API

+Do you need to work with settings via API ?
+Check out our [bonsaicms/settings-api](https://github.com/bonsaicms/settings-api) package.

 # Tested with database systems
 The values are stored it in a `binary` database column type (if you use `DatabaseSettingsRepository`).